Asiatic lion: Former range

-The Asiatic lion used to occur in Arabia, Palestine, Mesopotamia and Baluchistan.
-In South Caucasia (present day Armenia, Georgia, and Azerbaijan), it was known since the Holocene, and became extinct in the 10th century.
+The Asiatic lion used to occur in Arabia, the Levant, Mesopotamia and Baluchistan.
+In South Caucasia, it was known since the Holocene and became extinct in the 10th century.
 Until the middle of the 19th century, it survived in regions adjoining Mesopotamia and Syria, and was still sighted in the upper reaches of the Euphrates River in the early 1870s.
-By the late 19th century, the Asiatic lion had become extinct in Saudi Arabia and Turkey.
+By the late 19th century, it had become extinct in Saudi Arabia and Turkey.
 The last known lion in Iraq was killed on the lower Tigris in 1918.

-Historical records in Iran indicate that it ranged from the Khuzestan Plain to Fars Province at elevations below 2000 m in steppe vegetation and pistachio-almond woodlands.
+Historical records in Iran indicate that it ranged from the Khuzestan Plain to Fars province at elevations below 2000 m in steppe vegetation and pistachio-almond woodlands.
 It was widespread in the country, but in the 1870s, it was sighted only on the western slopes of the Zagros Mountains, and in the forest regions south of Shiraz.
 It served as the national emblem and appeared on the country's flag.
-Some of the country's last lions were sighted in 1941 between Shiraz and Jahrom in Fars Province, and in 1942, a lion was spotted about 65 km northwest of Dezful.
-In 1944, the corpse of a lioness was found on the banks of the Karun River in Iran's Khuzestan Province.
+Some of the country's last lions were sighted in 1941 between Shiraz and Jahrom in Fars province, and in 1942, a lion was spotted about 65 km northwest of Dezful.
+In 1944, the corpse of a lioness was found on the banks of the Karun River in Iran's Khuzestan province.

 In India, the Asiatic lion occurred in Sind, Bahawalpur, Punjab, Gujarat, Rajasthan, Haryana, Bihar and eastward as far as Palamau and Rewa, Madhya Pradesh in the early 19th century.
 It once ranged to Bangladesh in the east and up to Narmada River in the south.

 Because of the lion's restricted distribution in India, Reginald Innes Pocock assumed that it arrived from Europe, entering southwestern Asia through Balochistan only recently, before humans started limiting its dispersal in the country.
 The advent and increasing availability of firearms led to its local extirpation over large areas.

 Heavy hunting by British colonial officers and Indian rulers caused a steady and marked decline of lion numbers in the country.
-Lions were exterminated in Palamau by 1814, in Baroda, Hariana and Ahmedabad district in the 1830s, in Kot Diji and Damoh in the 1840s.
+Lions were exterminated in Palamau by 1814, in Baroda State, Hariana and Ahmedabad district in the 1830s, in Kot Diji and Damoh district in the 1840s.
 During the Indian Rebellion of 1857, a British officer shot 300 lions.
 The last lions of Gwalior and Rewah were shot in the 1860s.
 One lion was killed near Allahabad in 1866.
 The last lion of Mount Abu in Rajasthan was spotted in 1872.
 By the late 1870s, lions were extinct in Rajasthan.
 By 1880, no lion survived in Guna, Deesa and Palanpur districts, and only about a dozen lions were left in Junagadh district.
 By the turn of the century, the Gir Forest held the only Asiatic lion population in India, which was protected by the Nawab of Junagarh in his private hunting grounds.